 The troubling thing, though, is that many of us don’t recognize that the way we’re filling out our To-Do lists builds in a lack of commitment.
 When it comes to creative work, it’s not really possible for you to complete seven projects in a day, yet how many of our lists contain seven projects that need to be done?
 Since we know at a gut level that it’s impossible, we don’t commit to doing any of them.
 We’ve set ourselves up to fail from the gate, and that prophecy is fulfilled at the end of the day.

 This is one of the reasons that I strongly urge people to have the smallest To-Do and project lists possible – the fewer the items, the easier it is to commit to doing them.
 One you commit to doing something, you can concentrate your resources to ensure that it gets done, but if you don’t commit, you can’t concentrate.

 What it’s like to have commitment: You’re not looking at a world of possible things that need to get done – you’re looking at a few specific actions that you can finish.
 Since you have clarity and concreteness, you know that getting them done matters, so you can be all-in.

-The difference between focusing all of your resources on a task or project is much like the difference between using a pick and a hammer.
-When you use a pick, the full force of your energy is exerted in a very small space and has dramatic effects, whereas applying that same energy with a hammer creates for a much more diffuse blow.
+The difference between focusing all of your resources on a task or project and focusing just one resource is much like the difference between using a pick and a hammer.
+When you use a pick, the full force of your energy is exerted in a very small space and has dramatic effects, whereas applying that same energy with a hammer creates a much more diffuse blow.
 What’s even better to consider, though, is that a smaller amount of force with a pick can have the same effect as a larger amount with a hammer – concentration makes it easier to do what you’re trying to do.